Inteligencia-de-Negocios-Weekend-2021/AirBnB_clone/README.md

 | places                                   | [POST]             |

-The following is an example of the process to lookup objects with GET requests and create a new place object with a POST request
+The following is an example of the process to lookup objects with GET requests and create a new place object with a POST request, and some expected results.

 ```